AmariahAK/wisdom-drop/README.md

 # Consistency / Growth Wisdom of the day (October 6 2025)
 > "Great things are done by a series of small things brought together."
 > — Vincent Van Gogh

+# Motivational / Perseverance Wisdom of the day (October 7 2025)
+> “Don’t watch the clock; do what it does.
+Keep going.”
+> — Sam Levenson